Sabesh–Murali

-Sabesh–Murali is an Indian music director duo, who have jointly composed for many Tamil films in Chennai, India.
+Sabesh–Murali was an Indian music director duo, who have jointly composed for many Tamil films in Chennai, India.
 Sabesh and Murali are siblings who began their careers working under their brother, the music director Deva, as assistant composers.
 They composed famous albums such as Pokkisham and Milaga.
 The duo are also, rarely, playback singers.
-They composed for the Tamil movie Imsai Arasan 23am Pulikesi.
-They scored the movie Goripalayam and the upcoming movie Anthony Yaar.
+They composed for the Tamil films Imsai Arasan 23am Pulikesi and Goripalayam.

 Personal life

 Sabesh–Murali are the younger brothers of popular music composer Deva.
-Sabesh's son Karthik Sabesh is a comedian while Murali's son Bobo Shashi is a composer.
+Sabesh's son Karthik Sabesh is an actor while Murali's son Bobo Shashi is a composer.
 Their nephews are actor Jai and composer Srikanth Deva.
+Srikanth's wife Febi Mani is a playback singer.